fijoyapp/fijoy/README.md

 More details on how to get started can be found in [docs/contribution.md](docs/contribution.md).
 Please also give [docs/design-choices.md](docs/design-choices.md) a read to understand why things are done in the way they are :)

+You can also visit our FAQ in [docs/faq.md](docs/faq.md) to find answers to common questions.

 Happy coding!